Uthman ibn Abi al-Ula: Overthrow of Nasr and defeat of the Castilian invasion

 In 1314, as commander of the North African garrison at Málaga, he played a critical role in the overthrow of Emir Nasr (r.
 1309–1314), since it was the promise of support by his troops that gave the decisive impetus to the conspiracy to raise Ismail I (r.
 1314–1325) to the Nasrid throne.
 For reasons that are unknown, Nasr had become increasingly unpopular, and was dethroned on 8 February 1314, but allowed to retire to Guadix as its governor.
 While Uthman's support was crucial for the accession of Ismail I, not all North African troops followed him: the Zanata princes Abd al-Haqq ibn Uthman and Hammu ibn Abd al-Haqq ibn Rahhu and their men remained loyal to Nasr and followed him to Guadix.

 Nasr did not reconcile himself to his fate, and planned to regain his throne with the aid of Castile, whose vassal he had been since 1310.
 Indeed, in 1316, while Ismail laid siege to Guadix, a Castilian relief army invaded Granadan territory and marched on the city.
 Uthman confronted them at Wadi Fortuna, near Alicún.
 Details of the battle are contradictory, but it was likely won, albeit narrowly, by the Castilians, who thus gained a foothold close to Granada.

 Uthman's power and prestige grew continually in Granada, and he was able to secure his position as shaykh al-ghuzat (overall commander of the "Volunteers of the Faith") by side-lining potential rivals, such as his distaff relatives, the Banu Rahhu ibn Abdallah clan, which was exiled to Tunis.
 Such was his authority that when Granada requested Marinid aid in 1319 against an all-out Castilian attempt to capture the city, Sultan Abu Sa'id Uthman II (r.
 1310–1331), fearful of the former rebel, demanded as a precondition that he be handed over to Fez and kept in prison.
 The offer was rejected, and Uthman led the Nasrid troops, 5,000 strong, to a major victory over the Castilian army of 7,000 at the Battle of Sierra Elvira on 26 June 1319, which resulted in the death of the Castilian commanders, Infante Peter and Infante John.
 In its aftermath, an eight-year peace was signed between Granada and Castile on 18 June 1320, while the political infighting that erupted among the Castilian nobility further secured Granada from that direction.
-Uthman won great renown in the wars against the Christians, reportedly leading in total 732 raids into Christian terrtiory.
+Uthman won great renown in the wars against the Christians, reportedly leading in total 732 raids into Christian territory.
 In 1325, Uthman's forces captured the town of Rute.